- Making an Appointment

 At Square One it is important for patients to be involved in their own care, through education, awareness and participation in their treatment.
-Physiotherapy helps people affected by injury, illness or disability by restoring movement and function, encouraging development and facilitating recovery, through movement and exercise, manual therapy, education and advice.
+Physiotherapy helps people of all ages affected by injury, illness or disability by restoring movement and function, encouraging development and facilitating recovery, through movement and exercise, manual therapy, education and advice.
 Our team of musculoskeletal physiotherapists have carried out extensive training and have many years of musculoskeletal physiotherapy experience within the NHS, military services and private clinical practice.

 Physiotherapy is a science-based profession and takes a holistic ‘whole person’ approach to health and well-being, which includes the patient’s general lifestyle.